The Lorelei Signal

-"The Lorelei Signal" is the fourth episode of the first season of the animated American science fiction television series Star Trek.
+"The Lorelei Signal" is the fourth episode of the first season of the animated American science fiction television series Star Trek: The Animated Series.
 It first aired in the NBC Saturday morning lineup on September 29, 1973, and was written by Margaret Armen, author of three Original Series episodes.

 Set in the 23rd century, the series follows the adventures of Captain James T. Kirk (voiced by William Shatner) and the crew of the Federation starship Enterprise.
 In this episode, Lt.
 Uhura (voiced by Nichelle Nichols), Nurse Chapel (voiced by Majel Barrett) and the Enterprise women must take charge of the ship from incapacitated male senior officers and rescue Captain Kirk and his landing party held on an alien world.